calvinrzachman/chain-of-thought/README.md

 - Hash Functions (Magic One Way Function: input --> output, but NOT output --> input.
 Ex: y=2\*x is NOT one way.
 2*(2) = 4 and 4/(2) = 2)
 - Hashed Messages
 - Chain of Hashed Messages - Each block/message contains a reference to all messages which came before it.
 Concretely, this reference is the output of taking the message, representing it as a number, pumping this number through a "hash function" and observing the output number.
-This imposes an ordering to the messages.
-Message This imposes an ordering to the messages as Message A must exist before Message B if Message B refers to the Message A. Rather, message A must exist before message B if message B contains a reference to the hash of message A. The hash of message A is a value incalculable without knowledge of message A.
+This imposes an ordering to the messages as Message A must exist before Message B if Message B refers to the Message A. Rather, message A must exist before message B if message B contains a reference to the hash of message A. The hash of message A is a value incalculable without knowledge of message A.
 ```
 m1 ... mN ------------   mN+1 ------------       ...
          | - list data       | - more list data